norcams/docs-enduser/docs/hpc.rst

 Because of the various steps taken to ensure consistency and as little overhead as possible for HPC workloads, live migration between hosts is not possible.
-Unlike normal instances, HPC instances will be subject to downtime due to normal maintenance.
+Unlike normal instances, HPC instances will be subject to downtime due to planned and unplanned maintenance.

 ..
 WARNING::
    Continous uptime can not be expected for HPC instances.
 Any